-The new Active Directory Domain Services integration is created in the "Off" state.
+The new Active Directory Domain Services integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Provision a host server then install and configure the Duo Certificate Proxy.

 Set up a Windows server to host the Duo Certificate Proxy and join it to the same AD domain as the users and computers who will be authenticating from trusted endpoints.
 Do not install on a domain controller.

 The minimum system requirements for the Duo Certificate Proxy are:

 Apply all critical and important updates to the server from Windows Update, including the .NET Framework 4.5.2.